 Vehicles both old and new, stock and fully built, are all subject to mechanical failure.
 Investing time in vehicle preparations and your field tool kit assembly will minimize the impact of mishaps encountered when away from your home turf.

-Ability and willingness to drive, camp, and function for three-days (minimum) fully self-supported in a remote backcountry setting.
-Previous four-wheel drive vehicle off-pavement driving experience and camping experience.
+Ability and willingness to drive in various terrain and over various road conditions for three-days fully self-supported in a remote backcountry setting.
+Previous four-wheel drive vehicle off-pavement driving experience and experience is required.
 Driver/s must possess valid driver’s license, insurance, and be over the age of 18.

-Please email email@example.com or utilize the contact box below for questions and feedback regarding trip/tour preparations.
+Please email firstname.lastname@example.org or utilize the contact box below for questions and feedback.
 The self-sufficient and educational aspect of NMBR’s guided overland adventures and in-field overland training programs challenges and prepares individuals for their future four-wheel drive and overland based endeavors.

 In March, New Mexico Backroads [NMBR] began the 2015 overland guide season with a new set of BFGoodrich 37×12.50R17 KO2 tires mounted on the NMBR Rubicon for a yearlong review.
 “Is it time to come back to an all-terrain tire?”—this question would serve as the running theme for New Mexico Backroads’ ongoing review of the KO2.
 Would an overlanding based professional or enthusiast be willing to give up their big block mud-terrains for BFGoodrich’s next generation aggressive all-terrain tire?
 As of November 2015, the KO2 tires have over 15,000 miles of use, the majority of which has been off pavement and on dirt at 14PSI.
 NMBR’s 2015 adventures have included an expedition hosted for American Expedition Vehicles, two Ghost Divide Expeditions, traversing the historic Butterfield Trail with Overland Journal, the Gila Legends Expedition, the Camino del Tesoro Overland and a host of other rugged field work across the backcountry of the Southwest.
 The tires have been subject to every possible surface condition with the exception of ice.
 As mentioned in the (May) 2,000 mile KO2 review (LINK: http://www.newmexicobackroads.com/2015/05/nmbrs-long-term-bfgoodrich-ko2-review.html) the tires provide exceptional traction in a variety of challenging conditions and terrain while still maintaining excellent pavement manners.
 These strong characteristics have remained unchanged over the past eight months and 15,000 miles.